CONVENING NOTICE TO ATTEND THE ANNUAL ORDINARY SHAREHOLDERS’ MEETING TO BE HELD ON 26 MAY 2026

 - Discharge of liability of the statutory auditor.

-Proposed resolution: it is proposed to grant discharge to the statutory auditor from any liability arising from the performance of its duties during the financial year ended on 31 December 2025.
+Proposed resolution: it is proposed to grant discharge to the statutory auditor from any liability arising from the performance of their duties during the financial year ended on 31 December 2025.

-- Renewal of the mandate of members of the Board of Directors and Appointment of new Board member.
+- Renewal of mandate of the members of the Board of Directors.
 All the Board members shall be remunerated for their mandate in accordance with the remuneration policy submitted for approval to this Meeting under agenda item 9.

+Proposed resolution: it is proposed to renew the appointment of Mr. Michail Stassinopoulos as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

+Proposed resolution: it is proposed to renew the appointment of Mr. Ippokratis Ioannis Stassinopoulos as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

-Proposed resolution: it is proposed to renew the appointment of Mr. Xavier Bedoret as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027.
+Proposed resolution: it is proposed to renew the appointment of Mr. Evangelos Moustakas as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

-Proposed resolution: it is proposed to renew the appointment of Mr. Dimitrios Kyriakopoulos as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027.
+Proposed resolution: it is proposed to renew the appointment of Mr. Jean Charles Faulx as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

-Proposed resolution: it is proposed to renew the appointment of Mrs. Maria Kapetanaki as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027.
+Proposed resolution: it is proposed to renew the appointment of Mr. Thanasis Molokotos as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

-Proposed resolution: it is proposed to renew the appointment of Mr. Simon Macvicker as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027.
+Proposed resolution: it is proposed to renew the appointment of Mr. Xavier Bedoret as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

-Proposed resolution: it is proposed to renew the appointment of Mr. Rudolf Wiedenmann as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027.
+Proposed resolution: it is proposed to renew the appointment of Mr. Patrick Kron as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

-Proposed resolution: it is proposed to renew the appointment of Mrs. Margaret Zakos as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027.
+Proposed resolution: it is proposed to renew the appointment of Mrs. Marion Jenny Steiner Stassinopoulos as member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

+Proposed resolution: it is proposed to renew the appointment of Mrs. Margaret Zakos as member of the Board of Directors, for a term expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027;

+Proposed resolution: it is proposed to renew the appointment of Mr. Efthimios Christodoulou as independent member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027.
+Mr. Christodoulou complies, and has declared that he complies, with the criteria of independence set forth in article 7:87 of the Belgian Code of Companies and Associations and in Principle 3.5 of the 2020 Belgian Corporate Governance Code (with the exception of point 2 of provision 3.5 of such Code, “having served as a non-executive director for no more than 12 years”).
+Mr. Christodoulou has explicitly declared that he does not maintain any relationship with the Company or with a major shareholder that could jeopardize his independence, and the Board of Directors hereby expressly states that it has no indication of any element that could call into question Mr. Christodoulou’s independence within the meaning of Article 7:87 of the Belgian Code of Companies and Associations.
+The Board of Directors notes that Mr. Christodoulou has been a member of the Board of Directors as an independent non-executive director since November 2013.
+Nevertheless, the Board of Directors is of the opinion that there is no reason to question his independence as he does not perform any special assignments for the Company nor for a major shareholder outside his directorship for which he has waived all his remuneration.
+Moreover, Mr. Christodoulou has consistently demonstrated independence and a critical mindset in his capacity as a director, and he makes a significant contribution through his expertise and his knowledge of the sector in which the Company operates.

-Proposed resolution: it is proposed to renew the appointment of Mrs. Elpida Constantinou as independent member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027; Mrs. Constantinou complies with the criteria of independence set forth in article 7:87 of the Belgian Code of Companies and Associations and in Principle 3.5 of the 2020 Belgian Corporate Governance Code.
-The Board of Directors has no indication of any element that might bring such independence into question.
+Proposed resolution: it is proposed to renew the appointment of Mrs. Kay Marie Breeden as independent member of the Board of Directors, for a term expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027; Mrs. Breeden complies with the criteria of independence set forth in article 7:87 of the Belgian Code of Companies and Associations and in Principle 3.5 of the 2020 Belgian Corporate Governance Code.
+The Board of Directors has no indication of any element that might bring such independence into question;

-Proposed resolution: it is proposed to renew the appointment of Mrs. Eleni Dendrinou as independent member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027; Mrs. Dendrinou complies with the criteria of independence set forth in article 7:87 of the Belgian Code of Companies and Associations and in Principle 3.5 of the 2020 Belgian Corporate Governance Code.
-The Board of Directors has no indication of any element that might bring such independence into question.
+Proposed resolution: it is proposed to renew the appointment of Mrs. Astrid de Launoit as independent member of the Board of Directors, for a term expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027; Mrs. de Launoit complies with the criteria of independence set forth in article 7:87 of the Belgian Code of Companies and Associations and in Principle 3.5 of the 2020 Belgian Corporate Governance Code.
+The Board of Directors has no indication of any element that might bring such independence into question;

-Proposed resolution: it is proposed to renew the appointment of Mr. Giffin Frederick Daughtridge as independent member of the Board of Directors, for a term of one year expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027; Mr. Daughtridge complies with the criteria of independence set forth in article 7:87 of the Belgian Code of Companies and Associations and in Principle 3.5 of the 2020 Belgian Corporate Governance Code.
+Proposed resolution: it is proposed to renew the appointment of Mrs. Bernadette Christine Blampain as independent member of the Board of Directors, for a term expiring at the end of the annual ordinary shareholders’ meeting to be held in 2027; Mrs. Blampain complies with the criteria of independence set forth in article 7:87 of the Belgian Code of Companies and Associations and in Principle 3.5 of the 2020 Belgian Corporate Governance Code.
 The Board of Directors has no indication of any element that might bring such independence into question.

 - Confirmation appointment and duration mandate of the statutory auditor for the assurance of the sustainability information and approval of fees.